Virtakuono/.kml-repository/README.md

 The data will not be automatically transferred to the map, this is known feature to avoid erroneous edits.
-To speed up the editorial process send an email to juho.happola@iki.fi.
+To speed up the editorial process send us an email.

 When editing the map please avoid the following common mistakes
   1. Assuming everyone knows you.
 In compiling this map I have had to do some forensics, maps like this tend to be